homieiot/convention/convention.md

 #### Integer

-- Integer types are UTF-8 encoded string literal representations of 64-bit signed whole numbers
+- Integer types are string literal representations of 64-bit signed whole numbers
 - Integers range from -9,223,372,036,854,775,808 (-2<sup>63</sup>) to 9,223,372,036,854,775,807 (2<sup>63</sup>-1)
 - The payload may only contain whole numbers and the negation character "-".
 No other characters including spaces (" ") are permitted
 - A string with just a negation sign ("-") is not a valid payload